 There’s no question about the fit.
 An outfield with Soto, Aaron Judge and Giancarlo Stanton could be one of the best in recent memory.
 It would also be wildly expensive, especially with Joey Gallo on the bench, but the upside merits the cost.

-- New York Yankees trade: Anthony Volpe, Oswald Peraza, Jasson Dominguez, Everson Pereira, Gleyber Torres, Ken Waldichuk, Michael King
+- New York Yankees trade: Anthony Volpe, Oswald Peraza, Jasson Dominguez, Everson Pereira, Gleyber Torres, Ken Waldichuk, Clarke Schmidt

 - Washington Nationals trade: Juan Soto